Ga naar hoofdinhoud

 Introduction

-These guidelines will help you write and edit texts for English speaking customers and ensures consistency in communication to our customers across all our English communication channels.
-It also contains a list with translations of frequently words, names and phrases.
+These guidelines will help you write and edit texts for our English speaking customers and ensure consistency across all our English communication channels.
+It also contains a list with translations of frequently used words, names and phrases.

-This is a working document so if you have any suggestions, questions, feedback or topics that should be included in this guide, please contact Debby van den Berg, Kanaal- en middelenspecialist English or email hoofdredactie@rvo.nl.
+This is a working document, so if you have any suggestions, questions, feedback or topics that should be included in this guide, please send an email to hoofdredactie@rvo.nl.

 Guidelines in short